 Before you start your research project

-1 Read our Research Ethics Framework document.
-It has been designed to promote a fair balance between a researcher’s right to unrestricted academic enquiry whilst ensuring adherence to appropriate and robust ethical standards to ensure the protection of all those participating in research studies.
+1. It is essential that you read the UHI Research Ethics Framework.
+The framework has been designed to promote a fair balance between a researcher’s right to unrestricted academic enquiry whilst ensuring adherence to appropriate and robust ethical standards to ensure the protection of all those participating in research studies.

-2 Consider the ethical issues raised by your research proposal.
-When designing your research project in consultation with your supervisor we recommend that you work through the ESRC Points for Planning Research document (in the Additional Resources Tab above) as this will assist you in addressing ethical issues raised by your research proposal and methodology prior to making an application for ethical approval.
+2. Consider the ethical issues raised by your research proposal.
+When designing your research project in consultation with your supervisor / line manager we recommend that you work through the ESRC Points for Planning Research document (in the Additional Resources Tab above) as this will assist you in addressing ethical issues raised by your research proposal and methodology prior to making an application for ethical approval.

 For further information on university ethical approval please contact:

 Fiona Leiper, Research Ethics Officer at firstname.lastname@example.org or 01463-279347

 The full process in respect of applying for, and being granted, ethical approval for research activity is set out in the UHI research ethics framework document on the previous tab.